-The next session will take place at Lewes Headquarters on Thursday 20 June 2019 in the Amberley Block Conference room.
+The next session is being planned and is likely to be in Spring 2020 - details to be confirmed.
 It will be an opportunity to share your experiences, talk to colleagues who are also on parenting leave, or planning to do so.
 You will also get to hear and shape what Sussex Police is focusing on to improve the experience of people experiencing parenting leave, and an overview of the support that is available to you.
 Above all, the event will be a valuable opportunity to meet other colleagues from across the force, and children are very welcome to come along to the session too - there will be refreshments and changing facilities made available.

 Twice a year Keep in touch events are arranged in partnership between the Surrey Parenting Group and People Services to which to which individuals who are on Maternity/Adoption/Shared Parental/Parental/Parenting partner (Paternity/Support) are invited.
 Babies and older children are welcome as a friend/family member/partner you may want to bring with you.

 There is no expectation to stay the whole time and you may also want to speak with your line manager to see if you can combine coming in for the event with catching up with them/your team.